MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 </RemoveDiscontinuedFeatures>

 ```

 ## Analysis Services service account change procedure limitations after installing SQL Server 2022 CU1

-Changing service accounts directly is not supported because of the new design.
+Changing service accounts directly isn't supported because of the new design.

 Beginning with SQL Server 2022 CU1, Analysis Services server encrypts secret artifacts, such as database connection strings, by using an encryption key that is protected per identity of the service account.

 If you require the transfer of databases between services operating under different accounts, it's essential to follow the backup and restore method.
 This approach ensures a more seamless transition between service accounts while preserving the integrity of your data.

-1. Use SSMS to backup each database into .abf file.
+1. Use SSMS to back up each database into .abf file.

 2. Stop SSAS service.

 3. Change the SSAS service account.

-4. Delete the content of the Data folder, except the administrators.n.xml file and master.vmp file .
+4. Delete the content of the Data folder, except the administrators.n.xml file and master.vmp file.

 5. Start SSAS service.